Lock-free Asynchronously Distributed Linked Lists: System Model

-As shown in \Cref{fig:clientServerModel}, we follow a decentralized architecture.
-Each client will be assigned a specific server X (X is any server in the system) to invoke its list operations for any key $k$ through RPCs.
-The server X responds to the client, by invoking RPC to server Y that is capable of performing the list operation for $k$.
-In this case, X acted as a {\em proxy} and is said to have $delegated$ the request to Y. Note that X could also receive delegated requests from other servers as it also owns some sublists.
-Naturally, in a single machine setup, this overhead is avoided, as X will always be the same as Y. Further, we assume that a server machine does not crash \textit{entirely}, and has atleast one usable core.
-This is essential to serve the keyset that the machine is responsible for, as we do not create replicas of the list.
+As in \Cref{fig:clientServerModel}, we follow a decentralized architecture.
+Each client will contact a pre-assigned server X who will, if necessary, \textit{act as a proxy} and \textit{delegate} the request to server Y if Y holds the key $k$ used by the client operation.
+Note that X could also receive delegated requests from other servers as it also owns some sublists.
+We assume that a machine does not crash entirely but has at least one core.
+This assumption is essential, as each item is stored in only one server.

-An important concern when aiming for linearizability in a distributed system is to operate under the constraints of the CAP theorem \cite{CAP}.
+A concern when aiming for linearizability\cite{linearizability} in a distributed system is to operate under the constraints of the CAP theorem \cite{CAP}.
 By ensuring that any operation takes place on only one sublist, and that a sublist entirely resides in one single machine at any given time, we are able to overcome the effects of network partitioning that impedes linearizability.
-We allow a sublist to undergo a Split or Move or Switch by only one thread at a time.
+We allow a sublist to undergo a Split, Move, or Switch by only one thread at a time.
 This can be easily achieved by assigning only one background thread per machine to perform such operations.
-Note that even if we have atmost one background thread operating on a sublist at any time, we are required to ensure the lock-free nature of the client operations on the list.
+Note that even if we have at most one background thread operating on a sublist at any time, we are required to ensure the lock-free nature of the client operations on the list.
 We refer to this guarantee as \textit{the asynchronous nature} of the background operations.